gitkraken/gitlens-docs/gitlens/side-bar.md

 The **Branches** view lists all local branches and includes:

+- A repository filter with an **All Repositories excluding worktrees** option that hides linked worktrees whose main repository is also open
 - A toggle to switch between list or tree layout
 - A toggle to change file layout: list, tree, or auto
 - Upstream status icons: